joelandman/nlytiq-base/HOWTO.md

    * Xwindows (R)
    * PCRE (Python, R)

-Note: gcc 8 and 9 work well for this.
+Note: gcc 8 through 14 work well for this.
 LLVM tends to be able to compile most of these packages though there are occassional compatibility issues.
 If you would like to adjust which compiler is used, options for the compilation, paths to the compiler, make a (backup) copy of